colonyos/pycolonies/README.md

 # Code-injection
 Python has a built-in *eval()* function that allows execution of any piece of Python code encoded as strings.
 We are going to use the *eval()* function to implement an executor that can execute arbitrary Python functions.

-Python also has support introspection, which allows Python code to examine itsef.
+Python also has support introspection, which allows Python code to examine itself.
 We are going to use that to get the source code of function definitions, e.g. the echo function.
 ```python
 def echo(arg)
     return arg